eclipse-ditto/ditto/documentation/src/main/resources/pages/ditto/connectivity-manage-connections.md

 ---
-title: Manage connections
+title: Manage connections via HTTP API
 keywords:
 tags: [connectivity]
 permalink: connectivity-manage-connections.html
 ---

-In order to manage (CRUD) connections in Ditto, a separate [HTTP API](http-api-doc.html#/Connections) can be used.
-As this is not a task for a developer but more for a "DevOps engineer", creating new connections to external systems the endpoint is authenticated using the ["devops"](installation-operating.html#devops-user) user.
+In order to manage (CRUD) connections in Ditto, a separate [HTTP API](http-api-doc.html#/Connections) is recommended to be used instead of the old fashion way through [DevOps commands](installation-operating.html#devops-commands).
+As this is not a task for a developer, but more for a "DevOps engineer", the endpoint for creating new connections to external systems is authenticated using the ["devops"](installation-operating.html#devops-user) user.

 ## Authorization